thewtex/thesis/introduction/background_and_significance.rst

 ischemic attacks, TIA, usually last from 2-15 minutes.
 They result in cerebral impairment that subsides in under twenty-four hours [Whisnant1990]_.
 In addition, there also may be chronic ischemic events resulting from microemboli that explains some dementias due to the vascular cognitive impairment [Whisnant1990]_.
+According to Hachinski et al., one three people will experience stroke or dementia, but twice as many individuals will have cognitive impairment to a lesser degree [Hachinski2006]_.
+Hachinski reported efforts of the National Institute of Neurological Disorders and Stroke-Canadian Stroke Network's effort to create a standard way to identify and report the degree of cognitive impairment because vascular cognitive impairment is likely to be a hot area of future research since it has has been a largely unrecognized detriment to human health with widespread presence and increasing importance as life expectancy continues to be prolonged.
 Furthermore, a correlation between migraine and ischemic stroke has led to the suggestion that embolic ischemia may increase migraine risk [Zotto2008,Agostoni2007,Schoenen2006]_.